NVIDIAGameWorks/DxrTutorials/README.md

 Requirements:
 - Windows 10 RS4.
 Follow the instructions on the [DirectX forums](http://forums.directxtech.com/index.php?topic=5860.0).
+- Make sure that Windows is in developer mode (Settings->Update & Security->For Developers->Developer mode).
 - [Windows 10 SDK 10.0.16299.91](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive).
 - Visual Studio 2015.
 - You do not need to download the DXR SDK, it is packaged with the tutorials.